Frequently Asked Questions

 A living annuity pays a percentage of your retirement capital as a monthly pension.
 The amount remains fixed for 12 months before it is reviewed in line with the withdrawal rate you have chosen and the capital available.

-Example: A male member retires at age 65 with R2 000 000 retirement capital and chooses to transfer the full amount to the in-fund living annuity pool.
-The member has chosen the Trustees’ Default option withdrawal rate.
-The retiring member starts by drawing 4.9% of his capital in the first year (R8 166 per month).
+A male member retires at age 65 with R2 000 000 in retirement capital and chooses to transfer the full amount to the in-fund living annuity pool.
+The member has chosen the default option withdrawal rate.
+The retiring member starts by drawing 4,9% of his capital in the first year (R8 166 per month).
 The withdrawals are funded by the return on the invested capital.
-If during that year the investment return is 10%, it means the retirement capital in the living annuity pool will stand at R2 102 000 at the end of that year.
-During the next year (i.e. age 66) the monthly pension will be R8 583.17, i.e. 4.9% of R 2 102 000.
+If during that year, the investment return is 10%, it means that the retirement capital in the living annuity pool will stand at R2 102 000 at the end of that year.
+During the next year (i.e. age 66), the monthly pension will be R8 583,17 (i.e. 4,9% of R2 102 000).
+In essence, therefore, the difference between the withdrawal rate and the investment return earned will be the next year’s increase (in this case 10%−4,9% = 5,1%).
+Of course, this implies that a negative ‘increase’ is also possible (see next example below).

-The effect of inflation must also be borne in mind.
-If inflation during the first year was 5%, it means that the increase (of 5.1%) is equal to 102% of inflation.
+Also consider inflation.
+If inflation during the first year was 5%, this means that the increase (of 5,1%) would be equal to 102% of inflation.

-Example: A male member retires at age 65 with R2 000 000 retirement capital and chooses to transfer the full amount to the in-fund living annuity pool.
-The member has chosen the Trustees’ Default option withdrawal rate.
-The retiring member starts by drawing 4.9% of his capital in the first year (R8 166 per month).
+A male member retires at age 65 with R2 000 000 in retirement capital and chooses to transfer the full amount to the in-fund living annuity pool.
+The member has chosen the default option withdrawal rate.
+The retiring member starts by drawing 4,9% of his capital in the first year (R8 166 per month).
 The withdrawals are funded by the return on the invested capital.
-If during that year the investment return is 3%, it means the retirement capital in the living annuity pool will stand at R1 962 000 at the end of that year.
-During the next year (i.e. age 66) the monthly pension will be R8 011.50, i.e. 4.9% of R1 962 000.
+If during that year, the investment return is 3%, it means the retirement capital in the living annuity pool will stand at R1 962 000 at the end of that year.
+During the next year (i.e. age 66), the monthly pension will reduce to R8 011,50 (i.e. 4,9% of R1 962 000).

 On which date will my monthly pension change?

-For the Trustees’ default option, your pension will change in the month after the anniversary date of your retirement.
+Under the default option, your pension will change in the month after the anniversary date of your retirement.

 Will I pay income tax on the part of my retirement fund capital that I transfer to the living annuity pool of the Fund?